Bedrock-Data-Project/asemic-shared/Documentation/asemic-docs/getting-started/introduction.md

 ## Core Concepts

+### Data Integration

+Asemic is designed to work with your existing data warehouse, minimizing the need for complex ETL processes.
+Our system can automatically generate and maintain your data model based on the definitions in the Semantic Layer.

 ### Semantic Layer

 At the heart of Asemic is our innovative three-layer Semantic Layer:

-1. **Action Definition Layer**: Defines available User Actions, providing context to raw event data.
+1. **User Action Definition Layer**: Defines available User Actions, providing context to raw event data.
 2. **User Properties Layer**: Aggregates actions on a per-user, per-day basis, serving as building blocks for KPIs.
+Tracks state of the user through time, allowing easy time-travel and simplifies advanced analysis.
 3. **KPI Layer**: Constructs complex KPIs with awareness of different dimensions and aggregation methods.

 This approach allows for unprecedented flexibility in defining and analyzing user behavior.

+### Auto-maintanence of the Physical Model

+Semantic Layer is not an afterthought, it is the core concept that preceeds physical data model.
+Asemic uses logical structure in the Semantic Layer to generate data model from the events and then automatically builds and maintains this structure.

 ### Advanced Funnel Analysis